mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
+- Call with Adam and Sam about administrative stuff
+- Lots of administrative and IT stuff for the org transition

+### Backlog
 - Get a handle on user research / help and set up processes / meeting
 - Figure out next conversations to have with the team
 - Analyze existing data for product strategy

-### Backlog
-- Lots of administrative and IT stuff for the org transition
 - Read through Sean's Querydown doc
 - Reach out to sponsors for user interviews
 - Set up MFA for AWS account